openstack/openstack-manuals/doc/playground-user-guide/source/sdk_schedule_objects_for_deletion.rst

 =============================

-To determine whether your Object Storage system supports this feature, see ?.
+To determine whether your Object Storage system supports this feature, see :doc:`managing-openstack-object-storage-with-swift-cli`.
 Alternatively, check with your service provider.

-..
-TODO(DC) Add the link above when section_cli_swift_howto.xml is converted.

 Scheduling an object for deletion is helpful for managing objects that you do not want to permanently store, such as log files, recurring full